-The Door At The End

-Of The Hall
+The Door At The End Of The Hall

-lau C. Calaarafar

 by S. Schaefer

-The door at the end of the hall opened a 134 honey in the yellow light rie carves quietty,

-warm

-and on top there

--all carved out of one piece of sugar-

-Did it have a name,

-the small knife he uses which he held like an infant,

-it wasn' t an easy thing the colors all v links of chain

-fabrications so as to protect

-my memory now. the ambulance heard it benefited me to

-the child. / that Moth / stove is like a friend.

-standing where I stood that day is very clear.

-1 , under and an
+the small knife h it wasn't an easy thing th fa my memory now. the child. standing wh laugh me out of the and on top there carved out of one piece of sugar- Did it have a name, which he held like an infant, e colors all verifications so as to protect the ambulance heard it benefited me to let that Moth stove is like a friend. ere I stood that day is very clear.

-tau, gh me out of the mica windows in the doorlittle god, if you are still there, make him tell Who and What
+little god, if you are still the ere, make him tell Who and What

 Father can tell us where

+12

-The Nancy Drew Files by S. Schaefer
+The Nancy Drew Files

+by S. Schaefer

 THE NANCY DREW FILES

-Pinned under the knife was a page ripped from a

-magazine.
-Someone had printed over it with a

-heavy black marker.
-The large capital letters

-read: Drop your investigation before someone gets hurt!
+Pinned under the knife was a page ripped from a magazine.
+Someone had printed over it with a heavy black marker.
+The large capital letters read: Drop your investigation before someone gets hurt!

-gets nut:

-ļ

-ļ

-messages of love to a girl on the wing feathers ļ
+messages of love to a girl on the wing feathers

 Think!
 Make yourself come up with the answer.

 The clouds were tinged with it.

 box of letters, thrown open.

-to not believe-how strong they are and how l

-they'll still let me climb their legs like trees.
+to not believe-how strong they are and how they'll still let me climb their legs like trees.

 Go into them and come back out.'

-Go mo uch and come back out

 bright stairways

-•.

 I want to read until my eyes close,

 59

-The Nancy Drew Files

 S. Schaefer, MFA in Poetry from Columbia College Chicago as a Follett Fellow.
 Experiences: Co-editor of Black Tongue Review, Writer in Residence at Brushcreek Foundation for the Arts, Resident at The Poetry Farm.
 A Pushcart Prize winner, her work appears in TYPO, Columbia Poetry Review, Science-Based Vulnerability: Scientists and Poets #RESIST.
-Power Of The Storm by D. A. Simantis

-The feeling of standing on the shore, watching a hurricane come towards you, knowing it will rip you limb from limb-

-Standing on the edge of a tall building, toes dangling, waiting for the wind to push you over-The powder of times half forgotten entering your bloodstream and laying siege on your mind once again-
+Power Of The Storm by D. A. Simantis The feeling of standing on the shore, watching a hurricane come towards you, knowing it will rip you limb from limb- Standing on the edge of a tall building, toes dangling, waiting for the wind to push you over-The powder of times half forgotten entering your bloodstream and laying siege on your mind once again-

-These things are not normal -

-You will not find them in fairy tales or fables -

-these things are you -

-And who cannot be

-tern rified?" -

-you -

-You,
+YOU,

 the first to hug me, skin pressed against skin and scars against scars -

 You,

 Yes, you were different -

-Your heart was like the beating of a wardrum,

-Your lips danced around your words like the kicking of a hanged man, leaving ropeburns

-across my eardrums and a sense of victory wrapped around my throat -
+Your heart was like the beating of a wardrum, Your lips danced around your words like the kicking of a hanged man, leaving ropeburns across my eardrums and a sense of victory wrapped around my throat -

-I mourn for you

-Because everything else seems so
+I mourn for you Because everything else seems so

 Beautiful

+bedutirur

 in comparison

-I am not one to be afraid of the power of the storm and hide away in stone buildings -There is a storm in me as well, waiting to collide -
+I am not one to be afraid of the power of the storm and hide away in stone buildings - There is a storm in me as well, waiting to collide -

-And

-l'm terrified
+Beauty

-Beauty by D. A. Simantis
+by D. A. Simantis

-I have survived it all Physical abuse Five mental disorders Four deaths in one year, many more in my experience And a lifetime full of loneliness l am resilient l am a survivor I can exist without anyone by my side,

-l don't need you to survive
+I have survived it all Physical abuse Five mental disorders Four deaths in one year, many more in my experience And a lifetime full of loneliness I am resilient I am a survivor I can exist without anyone by my side, I don't need you to survive a mess: I found myself looking for you even when I was in love with someone else without any hope

-a mess:

-I found myself looking for you even when I was in love with someone else without any hope

-think about you with

-l think about you VVILII

-regret

-promise

-I promise
+Erasure Beauty

 These are poems I wrote for my abuser when we were still in a relationship.
 Looking back, I can see how many unhealthy sentiments were permeated throughout my writing during this time, and, through blacking out my former justifications for these unhealthy feelings, I can expose them for what they truly are.
 D.A.
 Simantis's ultimate goal is to always write about what is truly important.
 His debut novel, Mostly Melancholy, is now available on Amazon.

-Unvanquished

-by Jorie Rao
+Unvanquished by Jorie Rao